-Security Council: Statement by Ambassador Wittig on UNAMA (Afghanistan)
+Security Council: Statement by Ambassador Wittig on the situation in Afghanistan - UNAMA

-(Security Council: Statement as delivered by Ambassador Wittig in a debate on UNAMA)
+(Security Council: Statement as delivered by Ambassador Wittig in an Open Debate on the situation in Afghanistan - UNAMA)

 Let me at the outset warmly welcome His Excellency, Foreign Minister Rassoul to this Council and thank him for his statement.
 I also like to thank SRSG Jan Kubis for his briefing.
 He and his colleagues from UNAMA can count on Germany's firm support for their dedicated work in sometimes difficult circumstances.

 I want to extend our condolences to the families of the victims of the most recent attacks.
 In one of them eight South Africans were killed in a malicious attack in Kabul on Tuesday.
 They were working closely with their colleagues of the German Police Project Team in Afghanistan.
 Our condolences go to our South African colleagues.

 Today I would like to touch upon three key issues which have already been raised by many of you: